Mike Starr (musician): Career

 This band gained attention in the Seattle area playing under several different monikers before they eventually settled on the name Alice in Chains, which they had taken from Staley's previous band Alice N' Chains.
-The band was later signed to a record deal with Columbia Records and enjoyed extensive success via record sales and radio play in the grunge rock movement of the early 1990s.
+The band was later signed to a record deal with Columbia Records and enjoyed extensive success via record sales and radio play in the grunge movement of the early 1990s.

 Starr parted ways with Alice in Chains just as the band was achieving its greatest commercial success while touring behind the album Dirt in 1993.
 According to the band's lead vocalist Layne Staley in a February 1994 Rolling Stone article, Starr's departure from Alice in Chains stemmed from "just a difference in priorities.
 We wanted to continue intense touring and press, Mike was ready to go home."
 Starr, however, contradicted this account on an episode of Celebrity Rehab, claiming that he was kicked out of the band due to his escalating drug use.

 Starr later was hired to play bass for the band Sun Red Sun, which featured Ray Gillen and Bobby Rondinelli, both former members of Black Sabbath.
 The project was cut short by Gillen's death in 1993.
 After the disbandment of Sun Red Sun, Starr stopped playing music professionally until 2010, as his drug use spiraled out of control.

 In 2010, Starr recorded a cover of Sonic Youth's "Kool Thing" with singer Leiana.
 The song premiered on radio during Starr's last interview, which was for Dr. Drew Pinsky's show Loveline aired on February 16, 2010.
 That same year, Starr was reportedly putting together a new band which had secured a spot opening for the band Days of the New.